 For People Who Can’t Even

-Every single day, 150k of you permanently discontinue existing from diseases that are basically just engineering problems with meat robots.
+Every single day, 150k deaths/day of you permanently discontinue existing from diseases that are basically just engineering problems with meat robots.
 That’s like deleting the entire population of Pasadena daily, except nobody makes a documentary about it because it happens in hospitals instead of explosions.

 How You Fix This